At the start of this year, I created a blog post on sending email from PowerShell through the SendGrid API.

 Send an email to multiple people

-You can use PowerShell logic to send mail in bulk.
+You can also still use PowerShell logic to send mail in bulk.
 For example, to send the same email to multiple email addresses, you could use the following code:

 I hope PSSendGrid will help you to send email with PowerShell and SendGrid.
 It is hard to test every kind of use case, so if you find something that does not work, don’t hesitate to create an issue here.